 Passion for the value of insurance and the importance of the independent insurance agency is what allows me to consistently pour my heart out about an industry I adore and career I cherish.
 I affectionately refer to this as Bleeding on the Keys…

-I hope, with the preceeding introduction, you will understand why as a thirty year old insurance agent, a future standard bearer of the insurance industry, I am in such vigorous disagreement with the following two beliefs I’ve happened upon circulating throughout our industry:
+I hope, with the preceding introduction, will help you understand why as a thirty-three year old former independent insurance agent and standard bearer of the insurance industry, I am in such vigorous disagreement with the following two beliefs I’ve heard circulating throughout our industry:

 - The Millennial Generation does not value the service independent insurance agents provide and prefers to deal with direct writers.